LingAdeu/LingAdeu/README.md

 ## About

 Fascinated by the beauty of natural and programming languages, with a focus on <b>R</b> and <b>Python</b>.
-Currently on a journey to learning Data Science and Linguistics.
+Currently learning Data Science and Linguistics.

 <div align="left">
   <h3 align="left">My tools:</h3>